Metallicity: Mass fraction

 Due to the effects of stellar evolution, neither the initial composition nor the present day bulk composition of the Sun is the same as its present-day surface composition.

 Chemical abundance ratios

 The overall stellar metallicity is conventionally defined using the total hydrogen content, since its abundance is considered to be relatively constant in the Universe, or the iron content of the star, which has an abundance that is generally linearly increasing in time in the Universe.

 Hence, iron can be used as a chronological indicator of nucleosynthesis.
-Iron is relatively easy to measure with spectral observations in the star's spectrum given the large number of iron lines in the star's spectra (even though oxygen is the most abundant heavy element – see metallicities in HII regions below).
+Iron is relatively easy to measure with spectral observations in the star's spectrum given the large number of iron lines in the star's spectra (even though oxygen is the most abundant heavy element – see metallicities in H II regions below).
 The abundance ratio is the common logarithm of the ratio of a star's iron abundance compared to that of the Sun and is calculated thus: